yuvalmGS/gigaspaces-wiki-jekyll/sbp/map-reduce-pattern---executors-example.markdown

 {% tip %}
-**Summary:** {excerpt}the Map-Reduce Pattern - This example illustrates the usage of Executors Remoting (Service Executors) and Task Executors to process data in parallel.{excerpt}
+**Summary:** {% excerpt %}the Map-Reduce Pattern - This example illustrates the usage of Executors Remoting (Service Executors) and Task Executors to process data in parallel.{% endexcerpt %}
 **Author**: Shay Hassidim, Deputy CTO, GigaSpaces **Recently tested with GigaSpaces version**: XAP 7.1 **Last Update:** Dec 2010